-In this study, a systematic investigation of the susceptibility to crevice corrosion initiation and the early stages of propagation has been undertaken for a range of commercially-available Ni-Cr-Mo (W) alloys.
-In addition, attention has been paid to the synergistic effect of one alloying element on another by comparing the behavior of alloys which differ in only one alloying component, with the primary emphasis on the understanding of the effects of Cr, Mo, and W.
+addition, attention has been paid to the synergistic effect of one alloying element on another by comparing the behavior of alloys that differ in only one alloying component, with the primary emphasis on the understanding of the effects of Cr, Mo, and W.

-The alloys studied were C-4, C-276, Alloy 625, C-22, C-2000, Alloy 59 (UNS N06059)

-and Alloy 686 (UNS N06686).
-The comparison of alloys is based on breakdown potential (E_b), crevice repassivation potential ($E{R,CREV}$) and protection temperature (T{PROT}) measurements made using the PD-GS-PD technique.
+The alloys studied were C-4, C-276, Alloy 625, C-22, C-2000, Alloy 59 (UNS N06059), and Alloy 686 (UNS N06686).
+The comparison of alloys is based on breakdown potential ($E{\rm p}$), crevice repassivation potential ($E{\rm R,CREV}$), and protection temperature ($T{\rm PROT}$) measurements made using the PD-GS-PD technique.
 This technique allows very reproducible measurements.
-A detailed description of this technique has been reported elsewhere [18] and it has been successfully applied to a range of different corrosion resistant alloys in various solutions [17-22].
-Experiments were conducted using both the MCA [17-23] and a single crevice arrangement [5-9].
+A detailed description of this technique has been reported elsewhere18 and it has been successfully applied to a range of different corrosion-resistant alloys in various solutions.17-22 Experiments were conducted using both the MCA17-23 and a single crevice arrangement.5-9